Depression and anxiety are very common in sobriety.

 3. Watch what you eat.

-Serotonin is that wonderful neurotransmitter that helps regulate our sleep, appetite, mood, and keeps pain at bay.
+Serotonin is a wonderful neurotransmitter that helps regulate our sleep, appetite, mood, and keeps pain at bay.
 And do you know where 95% of your serotonin is produced?

 If you are struggling with depression, there are a few things you can do nutrition-wise to help improve your mental health.